rwilliams/jrubywiki/InYourRegion.md

 * Jason Goecke <jason@goecke.net> [@jsgoecke](http://twitter.com/jsgoecke) - Uses embedded JRuby at Tropo for real-time cloud communications and telephony applications.
 Regular speaker on the Ruby and the open-source telephony scenes.

+* [Erik Michaels-Ober](https://github.com/sferik/) <sferik@gmail.com> [@sferik](https://twitter.com/sferik) - Author of a number of gems that support JRuby.
+I also help maintain support for [Travis CI](http://travis-ci.org/), which involves debugging JRuby issues for a wide variety of libraries and applications.
+Occasional speaker on Ruby and open-source software at conferences and meetups.

 ###Washington###
 ####Seattle####
 * Matt Kirk <matt@matthewkirk.com> - Using JRuby with statistics and natural language processing. [github] (http://www.github.com/hexgnu).